Bitcoin (BTCUSD) Weekly Analysis & Outlook – Week 2 February 2026

 🔎 Technical Analysis

-Volume: Spikes on down days confirm strong selling pressure.
+Volume: Spikes in volume on down days suggest capitulation and strong selling pressure.

 |---|---|---|